 Runners will be running though town, in both directions, between Spring Creek Trailhead and Olympian Hall, for approximately 1.5 miles.
-They will run from the trailhead, crossing Amethyst Boulevard, along a trail through town, down 3rd Street, across

-Lincoln (the main street through town) and then turn left on to the Core Trail to Olympian Hall.
+They will run from the trailhead, crossing Amethyst Boulevard, along a trail through town, down 3rd Street, across Lincoln (the main street through town) and then make their way to Olympian Hall.
+You will be able to see the course markings.
 To get to the trailhead, drive down Mount Werner Road, turn right on Highway 40 (Lincoln, the main street across town) and head towards town.
 Make a right turn on 3rd Street, heading towards Steamboat High.
 You will see Amethyst Drive past the high school.
 DO NOT CREW ABOVE THE TRAILHEAD!
 FOR SAFETY REASONS, WE WILL ALLOW ALL 100 MILERS (TORTOISES AND HARES) TO HAVE A PACER IN BOTH DIRECTIONS BETWEEN THE TRAILHEAD AND OLYMPIAN.
-WE CANNOT STOP TRAFFIC ON LINCOLN ALTHOUGH WE WILL HAVE VOLUNTEERS ASSIST RUNNERS IN THIS CROSSING.
+WE CANNOT STOP TRAFFIC ON LINCOLN ALTHOUGH WE TRY TO HAVE VOLUNTEERS ASSIST 18

+RUNNERS IN THIS CROSSING.
 PLEASE ASSIST THEM IN WATCHING FOR TRAFFIC!
+RUNNERS, LOOK BOTH WAYS BEFORE CROSSING!!